LT-IntroToAI-SY2526/assignment3-per4-Kingstone914/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+Some key concepts I learned while completing this assignment was match functions, lists, and strings.I'm still struggling a little bit of understanding these concepts but I'm slowly understanding how they work.
+I also am slowly learning asserts since I never really added asserts in the previous assignments.